This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Apple Diagnostics will check your battery health, but you won’t get much more info than a message that you need to replace your battery if its maximum capacity has fallen below 80%.

-On Macs running macOS Catalina or later, you can open the battery applet in System Preferences and click on Battery Health… to see more info.
+On Macs running macOS Catalina or later, you can open the battery applet in System Preferences (System Settings on macOS Ventura and above) and click on Battery Health… to see more info.

 Can I run Mac diagnostics from Terminal?